Anantajmd/Git-setup/README.md

 1) From your shell, install Git using apt-get:

    $ sudo apt-get update

    $ sudo apt-get install git

 2) Verify the installation was successful by typing git --version:

-i) $ git --version
+   $ git --version

    git version 2.9.2

 3) Configure your Git username and email using the following commands, replacing Emma's name with your own.
 These details will be associated with any commits that you      create:

-i) $ git config --global user.name "Emma Paris" ii) $ git config --global user.email "eparis@atlassian.com"
+   $ git config --global user.name "Emma Paris"

+   $ git config --global user.email "eparis@atlassian.com"